MartMbithi/UniSys/README.md

 ## UniSys🧑‍🎓 {Lite Weight University Information Management System}

-UniSys is a  Light Weight University Information Management System which is a web, desktop and android application  with expressive, elegant and comprehensive functionalities.
+<s>UniSys is a  Light Weight University Information Management System which is a web, desktop and android application  with expressive, elegant and comprehensive functionalities.
 We believe tertiary education records management must be an enjoyable and creative experience to be truly fulfilling.
-UniSys takes the pain out of Campus / University Information Management by easing and automating day to day activities.UniSys is accessible, powerful, and provides tools required for large, robust and complex Information Management.
+UniSys takes the pain out of Campus / University Information Management by easing and automating day to day activities.UniSys is accessible, powerful, and provides tools required for large, robust and complex Information Management. </s>

 ## UniSys🧑‍🎓 Modules